Smoothness Errors in Dynamics Models and How to Avoid Them: Unitary Convolution Constraint Relaxation

 \section{Unitary Convolution Constraint Relaxation}

 Since \cref{thm:uni_lb} informs us that a unitary convolution network may be overconstraining when the ground truth is not perfectly smoothness preserving, we propose two methods for relaxing unitary convolutions and describe how to extend these architectures from graphs to meshes.
-We name these methods Taylor truncation and encoder-decoder.
-The Taylor truncation method allows precise control of the extent of relaxation, whereas the encoder-decoder method scales more easily with the number of parameters in the network.
-The Taylor truncation method is especially useful in cases where the true smoothness is known a priori, in which case theoretical results from the literature (see \cref{sec:sensitivity_more_details}) can inform what truncation order $\mathbf{T_{\rm max}}$ is needed to achieve enough relaxation.
+We name these methods Taylor truncation and compositional smoothness-breaking.
+The Taylor truncation method allows precise control of the extent of relaxation, whereas the compositional smoothness-breaking method scales more easily with the number of parameters in the network.
+The Taylor truncation method is especially useful in cases where the true smoothness is known a priori, in which case theoretical results from the literature (see \cref{sec:sensitivity_more_details}) can inform what truncation order $\mathbf{T_{\rm max}}$ is needed to achieve enough relaxation without grid search or hyperparameter tuning.
 We will use the first relaxation for a motivating experiment in \cref{sec:motivate} and the second for a more challenging set of tasks in \cref{sec:meshes}.
-A comparison of the encoder-decoder and Taylor truncation methods is shown in \cref{fig:methods}.
+A comparison of the compositional smoothness-breaking and Taylor truncation methods is shown in \cref{fig:methods}.
 We will use $f_{\rm Layer}$ to define individual layers and \textsc{small caps text} to define architectures constructed from those layers.